For those who are lucky to have a garden, perhaps you’re dreaming of one day being able to afford a garden greenhouse.

 - However, it is more expensive, and not always available everywhere.

-- This glass is stronger than conventional glass, and when it breaks, it breaks into tiny pieces just like a car windshield does.
+- This glass is stronger than conventional glass.
+Additionally, when it does happen to break, it breaks into safe, tiny square pieces just like a car windshield does.

 Another type of pane can be used, and this is polycarbonate.